 (o) That amounts paid on or deducted from the debt which are later waived or found not to be owed to the United States will be promptly refunded to the employee, unless there are applicable contractual or statutory provisions to the contrary.

-(a) To request a hearing, an employee must send a written request to the designated official indicated in the Notice of Intent stating why the employee believes the determination concerning the existence or amount of debt is in error.
+(a) To request a hearing, an employee must send a written request to the designated official indicated in the Notice of Intent stating why the Start Printed Page 41682employee believes the determination concerning the existence or amount of debt is in error.
 The request must be received by the Bureau within 15 calendar days following the employee's receipt of the Notice of Intent.

 (b) The request must be signed by the employee and fully identify and explain with reasonable specificity all the facts, evidence, and witnesses, if any, which the employee believes support his or her position.
 The request for hearing must state whether the employee is requesting an oral or documentary hearing.
 If an oral hearing is requested, the request shall explain why the matter cannot be resolved by a review of documentary evidence alone.